Cao Jie

 Selected Papers

 - Allan Lee*, Joanne Lyubovnikova, Geoff Thomas, Gary Schwarz, Jie Cao, (2024).
 A relational perspective on how and when follower attachment style impacts job performance: The moderating role of leader neuroticism.
-Journal of Occupational and Organizational Psychology, online publication.
+Journal of Occupational and Organizational Psychology, 97(3), 977-1010.

 - Taiyuan Wang, Jie Cao*, Nan Lin, (2024).
 From sibship to entrepreneurship: an intragenerational perspective on entrepreneurial intention and action.
 Asia Pacific Journal of Management, 94(3), 1373-1394.